Adityasr30/pyspark-notes/README.md

 - Spark Architecture
    1. Driver
    2. Worker nodes
-   3. Each worker nodes have executors or slots
+   3. Each worker node has executors or slots
    4. A worker node can have multiple executors
    5. A slot is nothing but a CPU.
-   6. Each of the component runs on a separate JVM.
+   6. Each of the components runs on a separate JVM.
 - A job represents a high-level unit of work triggered by an action operation.
-- A job is divided into stages based on data dependencies and presence of shuffle operations.
+- A job is divided into stages based on data dependencies and the presence of shuffle operations.
 - Stages are composed of tasks that can be executed in parallel, either without shuffling (narrow stages) or with data shuffling (wide stages).

-## List challenges in spark.
+## List challenges in Spark.
 1. **Spill**
-    - Spill occurs when data requires more memory than available and when the data exceeds memory, it gets spill on to the disk.
+    - Spill occurs when data requires more memory than available, and when the data exceeds memory, it gets spilled onto the disk.
     - Performance is reduced because I/O operations on disk are slower.
 2. **Shuffle**
-    - Redistributing data across partitions during groupBy, reduceByKey, join.
+    - Redistributing data across partitions during groupBy, reduceByKey, and join.
-    - Shuffle includes transfer of data over the network which can be a performance bottleneck.
+    - Shuffle includes transfer of data over the network, which can be a performance bottleneck.
 3. **Storage**
     - Poor storage management can lead to excessive memory usage, spilling to disk, or inefficient utilization of storage resources.
 4. **Serilization**
-    - Process of converting data into suitable format for storage or transmission.
+    - Process of converting data into a suitable format for storage or transmission.
     - Serialization can improve performance, memory usage, and network transfer efficiency.
 5. **Skew**
     - Refers to the imbalanced distribution across the partitions.